alberdingk-thijm/dnd/content/wiki/characters/paladin.md

 </table>

 Hence, a 5th level paladin can attack once a round for three rounds and twice in the fourth round.

+Once reaching fifth level, paladins' attacks are all considered to cost 1 AP.
+Note that they can still only perform the given number of attacks per round, regardless of AP cost.

 ## Skills